1. I get occasional cold sores, what do you suggest?

 4. What does HSV look like?

-When it is in sufficient quantity to be visible, HSV is a clear liquid, like water.
+When in sufficient quantity to be visible, HSV is a clear liquid, like water.
 This is because of its small size.
 Even though HSV is a large virus, it is still so small that it does not affect light.
 Hence it appears transparent.

 5. I registered for the trial, and received the preparation, which I've been using.
 However I've not made any reports, or maybe only one.
 Could I have some more please?